Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Action of solar tides on a planet synchronised by its moon. General formalism

-A calculation in Section \ref{marg} explains that the synchronisation took place, in Figure \ref{Figure_1}, on a dynamical track 1 residing above track 2 tangent to the cubical curve.
-To understand how high track 1 was positioned above track 2, we first recall that the action of solar tides is an adiabatic process, in that a dynamical track (straight line 1 in Figure \ref{Figure_1}) is very slowly evolving leftwards (or downwards), approaching the tangent straight line 2 and staying parallel to it.
-Owing to this slowness, the evolving synchronous state (the right-hand crossing point of the slowly moving straight line and the cubical curve in Figure \ref{Figure_1}) reaches the marginal point when the Martian crust is already formed.

-In Figure \ref{Figure_2}, this evolution is depicted by a slow motion of point 2 to the marginal point 3.

-\subsection{General formalism: the action of solar tides on a planet with a synchronous moon}
+\section{Action of solar tides on a planet synchronised by its moon.
+General formalism}

-We begin by deriving a general analytic expression for the tidal evolution of a planet's spin under the influence of tides raised by its host star, in systems where the planet's rotation has been synchronised by its moon.
+We begin by deriving a general analytic expression for the tidal evolution of a planet's spin under the influence of tides raised by its host star, in a situation where the planet's rotation is staying synchronous with its moon.
 To our knowledge, such an expression has never appeared in the literature heretofore.